 In the mid-9th century, a group of Frankish bishops created one of the greatest forgeries in medieval history, making up an entire collection of fake letters and church law.
-Attributed to a Spanish author, "Isidore the Merchant," this canon law collection was cited and reused for almost 600 years before the forgery was discovered.
+Attributed to a Spanish author, "Isidore the Merchant," this canon law collection--the Pseudo-Isidorian Decretals--was cited and reused for almost 600 years before the forgery was discovered.
 In this episode, we'll uncover the motivations for this little-known forgery and how the bishops managed to pull it off.

 Eric Knibbs' excellent site on Pseudo-Isidore

 Footnoting History operates under a SAG-AFTRA New Media Agreement.